 More recently, they've used "punching the Prime Minister" for urinating.

 In "Putting Your Hoof Down", Fluttershy doesn't give a "flying feather".

-The periphary demographic has a few as well.
-"Plot" came to mean a pony's rump (after the phrase "I watch it for the plot" went viral), which means a reference to a "plothole" in a fanfic likely has nothing to do with bad writing.
-Well, OK, it kinda does, but not in the usual way.
+The periphery demographic has a few as well.
+"Plot" came to mean a pony's rump (after the phrase "I watch it for the plot" went viral), implying that a "plothole" in a FIMfic is unrelated to its bad writing — in the term's usual sense.
 They also tend to use "buck" as a synonym for the F-word, leading to interesting implications for Applejack's use of "apple-bucking" to get the apples out of the trees.

 In "Franklin and the Amazing Stupendous Circus Trick" from Franklin and Friends, Beaver uses "Oh, woodchips!"
 Additionally, in "Franklin Changes the Rules," also from Franklin and Friends, Rabbit bursts out with "Oh, carrot sticks!" after Beaver comes up with another burdensome rule for her pirate treasure game that nobody is really inclined to follow.

 In The 7D the dwarves use the term "floom" in place of curse words.

 The Venture Bros. gave us "Holy dammit Christmas!"
 Yes, "dammit" is technically an actual curse word, but its use in this case is still very weird, not to mention grammatically incorrect.

 Toy Story has Woody get angry and yell out "Son of a building block!"

 Parodied in Gravity Falls when Grunkle Stan drops a barrel on his foot and yells "HOT BELGIAN WAFFLES", but then remembers he's alone and he can "swear for real".
 "SON OF A-"